audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 ### Bouncing Ball Delay

-A delay plug-in where, like a bouncing ball, the bounces get faster and faster.
+A delay plugin where, like a bouncing ball, the bounces get faster and faster.

 {% file src="../../.gitbook/assets/bouncingball.ny" %}
 Download link